fglo/chopstiqs/README.md

 }
 ```

 Every gui has one root container that contains all components.
-You can create container using `gui.NewContainer()` method.
+You can create container using gui's `NewContainer()` method.

 ```go
 rootContainer := gui.NewContainer(&component.ContainerOptions{